cmwylie19/peppr/docs/030_user-guide/030_actions/010_mutate.md

   .Mutate(request => {
     request
       // Here we are adding a label to the ConfigMap.
-      .SetLabel("pepr", "was-here")
+      .SetLabel("peppr", "was-here")

     // Note that we are not returning anything here.
-This is because Pepr is tracking the changes in each action automatically.
+This is because peppr is tracking the changes in each action automatically.
   });
 ```

 ### `RemoveLabel`

-`RemoveLabel` is used to remove a label on a Kubernetes object as part of a Pepr Mutate action.
+`RemoveLabel` is used to remove a label on a Kubernetes object as part of a peppr Mutate action.

 For example, to remove a label when a ConfigMap is updated: